Introduction goes here

 40

-20 May.
-Westminster.
-Concerning the transport of grain.
+20 May 1367 .
+Westminster .
+Concerning the transport of grain .

-To all and singular admirals and their lieutenants, sheriffs, mayors, keepers of ports and other maritime places, bailiffs, ministers and other faithful people.
+To all admirals and their lieutenants, sheriffs, mayors, keepers of ports and other maritime places, bailiffs, ministers and other faithful people.

-Licence to John de Cockfield Cokefeld of London that he or his servants may load 200 quarters of wheat in the port of Newport Neuport on the Isle of Wight Insula Vecta and take them to Gascony or Calais at his own expense.
-Order that John or his servants be permitted do this without hindrance, having first paid the customs due to the king, any previous orders to the contrary notwithstanding, provided always that John or his servants find sufficient security in the said port beforehand that they will not take the said grain anywhere other than to the said parts of Gascony or Calais.
+Licence to Cokefeld John de Cockfield of London that he or his servants may load 200 quarters of wheat in the port of Neuport Newport on the Insula Vecta Isle of Wight and take them to Gascony or Calais at his own expense.
+Order that John or his servants be permitted do this without hindrance, having first paid the customs due to the king, any previous orders to the contrary notwithstanding, provided always that John or his servants find sufficient security in the said port beforehand that they will not take the grain anywhere other than to the parts of Gascony or Calais.

 By C.